Sean Miller: Arizona

 After 12 seasons as head coach, Miller was fired by Arizona on April 7, 2021.
-On December 14, the IARP ruled in the 2017–18 NCAA Division I men's basketball corruption scandal Arizona & Miller were forced to vacate all regular-season, conference and NCAA Tournament wins in which Alkins competed during 2016-17 and 2017–18, plus the two exhibition games in Spain in August 2017 that Pinder played in.
-It reduced Arizona's record from 32–5 to 0–5 in 2016-17 and from 27–8 to 9–8 in 2017–18, when former guard Rawle Alkins played in 18 games.
-Miller would vacate 50 wins in his coaching record wherever he coaches collegiately.
+On December 14, the IARP ruled in the 2017–18 NCAA Division I men's basketball corruption scandal Arizona and Miller were forced to vacate all regular-season, conference, and NCAA Tournament wins in which Alkins competed during 2016–17 and 2017–18, plus the two exhibition games in Spain in August 2017 that Pinder played in.
+It reduced Arizona's record from 32–5 to 0–5 in 2016–17 and from 27–8 to 9–8 in 2017–18, when former guard Rawle Alkins played in 18 games.
+Miller vacated 50 wins in his coaching record wherever he coaches collegiately.

-Xavier (2nd stint)
+Xavier (second stint)

 Miller was hired by Xavier on March 19, 2022, after having last coached at the school in 2009.
 In his first season back at Xavier (2022–23) Miller led the Musketeers to a 27-10 record which included a 2nd place finish in the BIG EAST regular season and being the Runner-Up at the BIG EAST Tournament.
 Xavier advanced to the Sweet 16, the 9th in program history, eventually losing to Texas.
 After finishing with a losing record after experiencing two season ending injuries in the summer before the 2023-24 season started to Zach Freemantle & Jerome Hunter, Miller led Xavier back to the NCAA Tournament in the 2024-25 season.
 The 11-seed Musketeers beat Texas in the First Four play-in round before losing to Illinois in the first round of the Midwest Regional.

 Texas

-The announcement that Miller would take the job vacancy in Texas happened on March 23, 2025 after Texas fired its previous head coach, Rodney Terry.
+Miller took the job vacancy at Texas on March 23, 2025, after the university fired head coach Rodney Terry.
+Miller won his 500th game as a head coach on January, 31, 2026, in a 79-69 win at Oklahoma.
+Miller became the first Texas head coach to get the Longhorns to the Sweet Sixteen in his first season.
+The Longhorns beat NC State in the First Four, BYU in the First Round, and Gonzaga in the Round of 32.
+Texas would fall to Purdue in the Sweet 16 in San Jose, CA. This was the ninth trip to the Sweet 16 in 21 years as a head coach for Miller.

+Sean Miller during the 2026 NCAA Tournament in Portland.

 USA Basketball

 Miller served as the head coach of the USA men's Under-19 junior national team, which competed at the 2015 FIBA Under-19 World Championship.
-The USA team ended up with a perfect 7–0 record and a gold medal.
-As a result of this performance, Miller was named the co-national coach of the year by USA basketball.
-He was replaced in 2017 by close friend John Calipari as the head coach, ending his 2-year run.
+The USA team ended with a perfect 7–0 record and a gold medal.
+As a result of this performance, Miller was named the co-national coach of the year by USA Basketball.
+He was replaced by close friend John Calipari as head coach in 2017, ending his two-year run.

 Personal life

-Miller and his wife, Amy, have three sons (Austin, Cameron and Braden).
+Miller and his wife Amy have three sons (Austin, Cameron, and Braden).
 His brother, Archie Miller, is the men's basketball head coach at Rhode Island.